Rudiksz/herogame_dart/README.md

     - **fractionalModifier:** multiplier applied to `stat`.
     - **valueModifier:** this value is added to `stat`.
 Can be negative or positive.
     - New value equation: (`value` * `fractionalModifier`) + `valueModifier`

+## Game Mechanics
+* Player selects a character he or she wishes to play
+* Before each battle the player stats are reset to a random value between the character's stat range and a random monster is choosen, also with random stats within their range.
+* Battle consists of `battle rounds` with one attacker and one defender.
+* The player with the greater `speed` and `luck` starts the first round.
+If both speed and luck are the same, the first player is choosen randomly.
+* Monsters attack automatically, including if they are the first attacker (ambush)
+* The battle ends when one player's `health` reaches 0, or at 40 rounds (20 full turns).
+* The player with the most `health` health is declared the winner.
+* The actions a human player can take are `Attack`, `Quickfight`, `Flee`, `Continue`
+    - `Attack` - performs one attack round on the opponents.
+If the opponents is a `monster`, it will counterattack (creating a second battle round)
+    - `Quickfight` - the battle is resolved automatically
+    - `Flee` - battle is completed instantly.
+No more attacks can be performed.
+    - `Continue` - when a battle is complete (either through natural means, or by fleeing), the player can start a new battle